KroSheChKa/FootBot/README.md

 ![image](https://github.com/KroSheChKa/FootBot/assets/104899233/35daa60c-fd5e-4a60-be77-3563bc3d968c)
 > Limit cursor area to make bot more effective

-Also you could play with the treashold of ball detection to make detection correct
+You can also play with the ball detection threshold to make the detection valid
 ```python
 ball_threshold = 0.251
 ```

-And you need to rescreenshot the ball and replace `Ball.png` in project.
-Try to make it the same way as mine.
+- It is necessary to have an account in a popular CIS social network [VK.com](https://vk.com)

+- Then go into the [Game](https://vk.com/app6657931)

+- Make sure the game window is on the top.
+You will have a moment to remove the `IDLE Shell` from game area.

+And that's it.
+>I hope my detailed comments in the code will help you

 ----